 At age 42 I started painting as a hobby.
 Continued for about three years but found that a growing family and a new business allowed me less and less time for painting.

-My favourite subject is the Australian land and seascapes.
-I firmly believe that, save some artistic license, honesty of expression is the most important aspect of presenting art to the viewer.
-I paint what I see.
-I don’t believe nature needs any abstract/impressionistic embellishment.
+My favorite subject is the Australian land and seascapes.
+I firmly believe that, except for some artistic license for composition and colour, honesty of expression is the most important aspect of presenting art to the viewer.
+Art should reflect nature therefore I paint what I see.
+I don’t believe nature needs any embellishment.

-Graeme, now 76 years of age, and his wife Barbara moved from Melbourne to the beautiful Sunshine Coast nearly two years ago, they now reside in Caloundra and proclaim the virtues of this wonderful place to all their friends “down south”.
+Graeme, now 77 years of age, and his wife Barbara moved from Melbourne to the beautiful Sunshine Coast nearly three years ago.
+They now reside in Caloundra and proclaim the virtues of this wonderful place to all their friends “down south”.
 Graeme can be contacted on 0409 087 157.

 JONATHAN W. JONES, AM